Intrepid Psychological Services, LLC

 Benefits of self-pay:

 More Private: There is no need to communicate with or provide sensitive information to insurance companies or third parties.
 This means what we discuss in therapy is ultimately more confidential.
-Even if you request a “superbill” and get reimbursement from your insurance company, less detailed information is required to provide them.

 More Freedom: You can choose the therapist you want rather than being limited to who your insurance will accept.
 With private pay, there is no need for me to assign a psychiatric diagnosis in your record, and we have more control over how we tailor and prioritize treatment to your individual needs.
 For example, there will be no issues or limits with how long or how many sessions you can be seen for.
 No third party must authorize or put their parameters on your care.